nsaikiran/impression/_drafts/server-framework-interface.md

 As the goal of web servers is not to "understand" the request, for them every request is equivalent to a GET request.
-Application code is responsible to understand the request and carryout necessary operation.
+Application code is responsible to understand the request and carryout the necessary operation.
 HTTP verbs drive our application code.

-### Interfaces
+# Interfaces
 Once we have web servers and application, we need to *interface* them.
 As the web server are "generic", any application can be interfaced.
 But the interfacing methods depend on type of the application.